LitKnd/TSQLBeginners/docs/README.md

   * **Windows**: Take your pick of either.
   * **Mac**: You want Azure Data Studio (SSMS is Windows-only)

+*If using Azure Data Studio*, it is very helpful to add the 'SSMS Keymap' extension by Kevin Cunnane.
+Here is [how to install that](https://www.bobpusateri.com/archive/2018/12/getting-ssms-keyboard-shortcuts-in-azure-data-studio/).

 ## Course scripts by session

 ### Introducing SELECTs and Aliasing